unreal4u/string-operations/README.md

 * Improve the usage of the internal used charset
 * Consistent usage of the class and it subcomponents (UTF-8 in createSlug)
 * Multiple arguments for separator in truncate function
+* Use transliterate instead of htmlentities (Will produce BC!)

 Version History
 ----------